Why I Built A Survival Garden in My Backyard

 4. Can I share surplus produce from my survival garden with others in my community?

 Absolutely!
 Sharing surplus produce from your survival garden is a wonderful way to build community resilience and foster connections among neighbors.
 You can establish informal sharing networks, organize food swaps, or even participate in community-supported agriculture (CSA) programs.
-By sharing your abundance, you not only help meet the food needs of others, but also contribute to the collective strength and well-being of your community.
+By sharing your abundance, you not only help meet the food needs of others but also contribute to the collective strength and well-being of your community.

 Summary

-If you were encouraged by this post, I invite you to check out my FREE Self-Sufficiency Academy for fun free printables, planners, and charts.
+If you were encouraged by this post, I invite you to check out my FREE Printables Page for fun free printables, planners, and charts.

-ENTER MY FREE SELF-SUFFICIENCY ACADEMY HERE
+ENTER MY FREE Printables Page HERE

 Here are some more of my gardening inspiration posts to check out!